 Cameron Lemon silently rejoiced as he strolled across the Jackson State University stage during undergraduate commencement exercises last month.
 He was finally receiving his degree in journalism and media studies and doing so with honors.
 But it was a moment that almost did not reach fruition.“My mother was livid.
 She was hurt.
 She was mad.
 She was upset.
 She was disappointed.
-She was everything I did not want my mom to be with me,” said Lemon as he discussed flunking out of Hinds Community College in 2013 after ending his first semester with a 1.9 GPA.
+She was everything I did not want my mom to be with me,” said Lemon as he discussed ending his first semester at Hinds Community College, in 2013, with a 1.9 GPA.

 The Terry High School graduate lost three scholarships and was unable to continue his education due to, what he calls, a lack of discipline and too much procrastination.